 Kiribati grows copra (dried coconuts kernels), taro, sweet potatoes and breadfruit; they also catch fish.

 Kiribati exports coconuts, copra, fish and seaweed.

-Do you have any interesting or fun facts about Kiribati that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Kiribati?
+Share them in the comments below!